j4n/pf/_projects/2019-Aurora.md

 Skills: Python, Mechanical Construction, Project Coordination

 <h2>CCCamp19: Prototype</h2>
-A first complete prototype was build on-site during the Chaos Communication Camp 2019 Together with project initiator blausand and a handful of on-site volunteers, we went from a single-channel prototype to a full 40 mirror array in roughly two weeks.
-We ordered 100 servo motors from China, and while waiting for their arrival, constructed the aluminium extrusion frame, mass-producted a suitable motor integration, and cut mirrors, often in collaboration with local enterprises.
+A first complete prototype was build on-site during the Chaos Communication Camp 2019.
+Together with project initiator blausand and a handful of on-site volunteers, we went from a single-channel prototype to a full 40 mirror array in roughly two weeks.
+On arrival to setup, we ordered 100 servo motors from China and while waiting for their arrival, constructed the frame from scrap aluminium extrusions, a suitable motor integration * 80, and cut mirrors, collaborating often with local enterprises.
 My role was prototype design, project coordination, electronic implementation and subsequently programming the motor control framework.

 <div class="box alt">
 	<div class="row uniform">